khakhalin/notes/01_Tools.md

 * Crazy fact: a built-in `round()` (not the one from math / numpy) rounds both 1.5 and 2.5 to 2 (always **rounds edge cases towards even numbers**).
 Apparently that's to fight the bias of floating number representation ([ref](https://realpython.com/python-rounding/)).

 **OOP**
-* **Closures**: defining function within a function; in this case local variables of the outer function become sorta "global" for the inner function, which may be handy.
-One take on it: "it deliberately binds data to the function, and it is called a closure": [ref](http://www.trytoprogram.com/python-programming/python-closures/)
+* **Non-local variables**: when defining function within a function, we can make local variables of the outer function become sorta "global" for the inner function, which may be handy.
+If you only plan to read from this variable, just refer to it as if it's global.
+If you plan to update it, write `nonlocal var_name` inside the inner function, as if declaring it.
+After that it won't be masked.
+* **Closures**: Writing a function that returns another function.
+One way to use it: to bind data to the function, as if it was hard-coded inside the function, as an alternative to either global variables, or passing data as an argument.
+Have a function that receives the data, whips out a function that uses this data, and then returns the function itself.
+Refs: [1](http://www.trytoprogram.com/python-programming/python-closures/), [2](https://www.programiz.com/python-programming/closure)
 * **Decorators**: a type of function that takes a function as an argument, writes a helper function around it, and returns this outer helper function.
 May be used to wrap a closure around a function, to sorta "automate memoization": ([ref](https://www.python-course.eu/python3_memoization.php)).
 According to Google style code, while they may be helpful, they aren't exactly recommended, as they may complicate things.

 **Refs:**